NdunguSam01/phase-4-superheroes-code-challenge/README.md

 ## Project Setup Instructions

+### Starting the server

-In order to successfully view the output of this project, create a new directory where you want to store the project files, navigate into it and follow the instructions below:
+In order to start the of this project, create a new directory where you want to store the project files, navigate into it and follow the instructions below:

 1. **Cloning**- clone the repository by typing the following command into your terminal: